 WWA strongly believes in the power of women as leaders in their communities.
 We help develop refugee and immigrant women and girls in becoming health advocates, as a way for them to learn about disease prevention and promote health awareness, while developing their skills in advocacy and community education, and building self-empowerment.
 WWA has trained over 100 refugee and immigrant women and youth in the metro-Atlanta area for many years.
 WWA continues to train and develop future leaders in health promotion and violence prevention through many initiatives.
 Contact us today for more information on how to participate in this program.

 WWA recognizes that civic education is not always included in the orientation component of the resettlement process.
-We engage refugee and immigrant communities in the metro-Atlanta area to partake in the Martin Luther King Jr. Day of Service, voting and civil rights awareness trainings, and other community engagement activities that promote leadership development.
-We center the development of refugee and immigrant women’s leadership by engaging them in black heritage learning, participation in local social justice conferences, and by supporting their training needs.
+We engage refugee and immigrant communities in the metro-Atlanta area to partake in the Martin Luther King Jr. Day of Service, Citizen Preparation, Voting and Civil Rights Awareness trainings, and other community engagement activities that promote leadership development.
+We center the development of refugee and immigrant women’s leadership by engaging them in Black heritage learning, participation in local social justice conferences, and by supporting their training needs.

 Providing culturally relevant, civic engagement, and violence prevention programming and initiatives for refugee, newly-arriving immigrant, and first generation youths in the metro-Atlanta area is key to WWA’s goals in achieving our mission.
 Through partnerships with local African faith and community based organizations, WWA provides programming and essential social support for refugee youth, and have provided opportunities for youth to develop their leadership skills by participating in various social justice conferences and initiatives.
 Contact us today for more information.